You can now add ‘sub rules’ to your Contract Manipulation rules.

 Forced Rests

 You can now set a specific time range to force a rest after working.
-E.g. require an 11-hour break if working between 10pm and 5am.
+For example, an 11-hour break is required if working between 10pm and 5am.
 This can override any other rule if enabled.

 Apply on hours worked